Working with imagery

 theme_void()

-Now the two tiles overlaps with the desired alpha value.
+Now the two tiles overlap with the desired transparency.

 Masking tiles

-Another nice feature is the ability of masking the tiles, so more advanced maps can be plotted:
+Another useful feature is the ability to mask tiles, allowing more advanced maps to be plotted:

 rioja <- esp_get_prov("La Rioja", epsg = 3857)